vaipatel/udacity_robond_2020/README.md

 * TODO: Bags

 ### File System Level
+The official way to develop a ROS project is via the [catkin build system](http://wiki.ros.org/catkin).

-At the Filesystem level, ROS is made of packages, which consist of
+At the Filesystem level, a catkin ROS project will consist of a [workspace](http://wiki.ros.org/catkin/workspaces) folder.
+This workspace layout is per the catkin convention and basically mimics an out-of-source CMake style build structure.

+In particular, inside the `src` folder will be folders for one or more [packages](http://wiki.ros.org/catkin/Tutorials/CreatingPackage).
+Packages are collections of ROS comp graph items and other resources like models, `.launch` environments, etc. The official build system for building packages is the catkin build system.
+The workspace directory is referred to as the catkin workspace.

+A typical package, say identified by a folder `my-package`, may be laid out as follows.

+`my-package/`
-* a package.xml for meta-info like version, dependencies, etc.
+* `package.xml`: Mandatory.
+Needed for meta-info like version, dependencies, etc.
+* `CMakeLists.txt`: Mandatory (I think).
+Needed for finding dependencies, message/service definitions, other libraries etc. Like normal CMakeLists except tailored toward ROS development.
-* executables for Nodes which can publish/subscribe to Topics to receive/send/process data in Messages
+* `src/*.cpp` or `src/*.py`: source code for Node executables which can publish/subscribe to Topics to receive/send/process data in Messages
-* custom Message definition files
+* `msg/*.msg`: custom Message definition files
-* custom Service definition files
+* `srv/*.srv`: custom Service definition files
-* launch files
+* `launch/*.launch`: launch files
+* `world/*.world`: world files